Zeno (emperor): In popular culture

 Zeno was a player of τάβλη (tabula), a game nearly identical to modern backgammon. (Τάβλη is still used to refer to backgammon in Greece.)
 In 480 he had a hand that was so unlucky that he wrote an epigram to record it; Agathias reproduced it half a century later and this allowed the game to be reconstructed in the 19th century.
 Zeno, who was red, had a stack of seven checkers, three stacks of two checkers and two blots, checkers that stand alone on a point and are therefore in danger of being put outside the board by an incoming opponent checker.
 Zeno threw the three dice with which the game was played and obtained 2, 5 and 6.
 As in backgammon, Zeno could not move to a space occupied by two opponent (black) pieces.
 The red and black checkers were so distributed on the points that the only way to use all of the three results, as required by the game rules, was to break the three stacks of two checkers into blots, thus exposing them to capture and ruining the game for Zeno.
+This is considered by some historians to be the first recorded bad beat story in human history.

 Zeno is the protagonist of a theatrical drama in Latin, called Zeno, composed c.
 1641 by the Jesuit playwright Joseph Simons and performed in 1643 in Rome at the Jesuit English College.
 An anonymous Greek drama is modelled on this Latin Zeno, belonging to the so-called Cretan Theatre.
 This version was written and performed at Zakynthos in 1682–83 and has Zeno buried alive and his brother Longinus executed.

 The play Romulus the Great (1950), by Friedrich Dürrenmatt, has Zeno as one of its characters.
 The plot is loosely based on history; here Zeno flees to Italy and tries to convince Romulus Augustulus to unite their forces and fight together, but his plan fails.
 Dürrenmatt's Zeno is an Emperor oppressed by the Byzantine ceremonial.